University research shows ancient island grain creates a uniquely flavoured Orkney Oatcake

 Based in the harbour town of Stromness, we've been baking in the Orkney Islands for over 100 years.
 One of the main employers in the area, Stockan's has a loyal and skilled workforce, some of whom have been with us for over 40 years.
 We're proud of our Orkney heritage, and the Islands are central to our operations, with the oatcakes baked and shipped from the islands to customers all over the world.

 Our oatcakes are made using the finest ingredients, a combination that ensures a superior tasting product, with great texture and flavour.

 Traditional Scottish fare, oatcakes continue to be popular through their versatility, and as an alternative to bread and crackers.
 Increasingly our products are gaining popularity within the health food sector, with consumers recognising oatcakes as a product low on the Glycaemic Index.
 Our oatcakes are also high in fibre, full of the goodness of oats - with no hydrogenated fats.

 As well as supplying all the major multiples in Scotland, we also provide oatcakes for a whole variety of retailers including farm shops, delis and the catering industry.
-For more information about Stockan's visit http://www.stockans.com
+Visit the Stockan's website for more information.

 For further media information please contact Jonathan Perkins, Press and PR Officer, Queen Margaret University, Edinburgh, tel: 0131 474 0000, Email: email@example.com